HashimZaffar/Asignment-5/README.md

 kubectl delete namespace bluegreen
 ```

-If you applied the Green ingress instead of rollback ingress, delete it using:
+If you applied the Green ingress instead of the rollback ingress, delete it using:

 ```bash
 kubectl delete -f k8s/ingress-0-blue-100-green.yaml